1 / 10

 On the inside

-The 2.0-litre petrol will probably come up a lot in your search for a CX-5, and it’s not a bad engine.
+The 2.0-litre petrol will probably come up a lot in your search for a Mazda CX-5, and it’s not a bad engine.
 Indeed, it should be fairly frugal and no doubt very reliable.
 It just lacks a bit of urgency compared to turbo’d rivals.
+There's also a 2.5-litre petrol but, as it's only available in top trim levels with all-wheel drive, it doesn't sell in huge numbers.

 The diesels are better, especially if you cover a lot of miles.
 We’d recommend the 150PS unit, unless you really need four-wheel-drive (in which case, there’s a more powerful model).

-"A high seating position combined with a wide centre console, meaty dashboard and thick-rimmed steering wheel makes the CX-5 feel like a car that isn’t to be messed with.
-It seems much more substantial than car-like crossovers like the smaller CX-30."
+"A high seating position combined with a wide centre console, meaty dashboard and thick-rimmed steering wheel makes the Mazda CX-5 feel like a car that isn’t to be messed with.
+It seems much more substantial than car-like SUVs like the smaller CX-30."

 That said, it also takes quite an upmarket approach.
 It’s an attractive cabin to look at, with smart chrome air vents and leather in all the right places (including the seats, on all but entry-level models).
 GT Sport models even come with real wood inlays which, genuinely, don’t look naff at all.
 You can even get fancy brown Nappa leather upholstery.